wp-plugins/listly/readme.txt

 Moderate as your audience evolve & extend your lists.
 Community forms around interests, needs & expertise as your list posts get more valuable with time.

 Listly is a "Swiss Army Knife" for content.
 A tool that does many jobs.
 There's a reason: Lists solve many content problems.
 This means you can manage and master less tools/plugins/apps.
-That's a good thing.

 **Many ways to use Listly**